 First, educate yourself as to the fundamentals of caregiving, and of typical caregiver duties.
 Some of the preparations must be done before a loved one moves in with you.
 Or, if they are remaining at home, take action right away.
 With ta good approach, it’s very possible to care for elderly in home for a long time.

-Here is my story and what I needed to do
+My story – and what I needed to do

 …to move my father in with me, from assisted living, and why.
 He felt that at this time of his life, the most important thing to him was to live with family for as long as possible.
 Dad has serious vision and hearing loss but is otherwise in very good health.
 But no matter what the circumstances, care for elderly in home involves many of the same considerations.